wjdonaldson/Stock-Portfolio/README.md

     * Year
     * Lifetime
 * Add chart of stock performance from time of purchase to sale.
-* Handle forein currencies properly
+* Handle foreign currencies properly